 - Inherited red blood cell defects: Inherited defects of RBC enzymes (e.g. pyruvate kinase deficiency in Beagles and Basenjis) and membranes (e.g. hereditary stomatocytosis) can result in extravascular hemolytic anemias.
 These have primarily been identified in dogs, but can also occur in other species, including cats (pyruvate kinase deficiency in Abyssinian, Somali and domestic shorthair cats) and cattle (hereditary spherocytosis).

 Intravascular hemolysis results from the rupture or lysis of RBC within the circulation, i.e. the RBC are lysing in vivo.
 When the membrane of erythrocytes rupture, they release their hemoglobin into the plasma.
 Because hemoglobin concentrations >20 mg/dL will cause visible discoloration of plasma (light pink to dark red, depending on how much hemoglobin is present), hemoglobinemia is usually visible with intravascular hemolysis.
-The free hemoglobin spills into urine (one of its fates) so we see concurrent hemoglobinuria.
+When hemoglobin-binding proteins, such as haptoglobin, are saturated, the excess hemoglobin (“free”) spills into urine (one of its fates) so we see concurrent hemoglobinuria.
 We may also see ghost RBCs in blood smears – these are RBCs that consist only of membrane remnants (ghosts of their former cells) because they have ruptured and released their hemoglobin.
-However, these are only usually obvious when there is a decent amount of intravascular hemolysis occurring.
+However, these are only usually obvious when there is a decent amount of intravascular hemolysis occurring (and ghost RBCs can be an artifact of blood collection or smear preparation).
 We also see hemoglobinemia in all samples collected from the patient (EDTA, clot tube, heparin, citrate – depending on the tests requested).
 On our chemistry panels, the hemolytic index is often quite high in patients with intravascular hemolysis (i.e. > 200 units).
 The image above shows severe hemolysis (red discolored supernatant plasma of blood centrifuged in a microhematocrit tube from EDTA plasma as part of a hemogram, where we assess plasma appearance) in a dog with an immune-mediated hemolytic anemia (the dog has extravascular and intravascular hemolysis).
 The hemolytic index in such a patient would be > 500 units.
 The dog concurrently had marked hemoglobinuria as shown in the image to the right.
 Note that such hemolysis will interfere with clinical pathologic test results, including hemogram results.
 In an animal with intravascular hemolysis, the result that reflects oxygen-carrying capacity (or oxygen that can be delivered to tissues) on a hemogram is the RBC count because the hemoglobin measurement reflects both that within the RBCs (the machine lyses the intact RBCs to liberate hemoglobin) and that already in plasma (which cannot carry oxygen to tissues).
 The hematocrit (HCT) may also be accurate as long as the mean cell volume (MCV) is accurate (because the hematocrit is equal to the MCV x RBC count).
 A packed cell volume (PCV) is likely more accurate than the HCT because it is a directly measured value (as long as we can still manually detect the top of the RBC layer in the microhematocrit tube, which can be difficult in animals with severe hemolysis).

 Once hemoglobin is liberated into plasma, the free hemoglobin (which is a tetramer) breaks down into hemoglobin dimers in plasma and has two fates:

 - When hemoglobin is in excess of haptoglobin (this occurs at around a hemoglobin concentration of 150 mg/dL), the excess hemoglobin dimers are filtered readily through the glomerulus (free hemoglobin is fairly small, since a hemoglobin monomer is around 17 kD, well below the glomerular filtration barrier limit).
 This will cause a hemoglobinuria (see image to the right and above) and a positive reaction for heme on the dipstick (with no erythrocytes evident in the urine sediment and no evidence of severe skeletal muscle injury producing myoglobinuria).
-Since renal tubules are capable of taking up hemoglobin, creating unconjugated bilirubin which they can then conjugate and release back into the urine, a positive reaction for bilirubin (indicating the presence of conjugated bilirubin) in the urine (i.e. bilirubinuria) may be seen in animals that have an intravascular component to their hemolytic anemia.
-However in most of these animals, there is concurrent cholestasis that is responsible for the bilirubinuria.
+Since proximal renal tubules can reabsorb hemoglobin from the tubular lumen and contain heme oxygenase, they can generate unconjugated bilirubin.

 Thus we can detect the presence of a concurrent intravascular hemolysis if we see hemoglobinemia and hemoglobinuria in an anemic patient.
 However, we can only make this conclusion, if we rule out in vitro (false) hemolysis first.
 Intravascular hemolysis is not good for the patient.
-It results in acute kidney injury because free hemoglobin is nephrotoxic.
-The mechanisms of this nephrotoxicity is multifold.
-Free hemoglobin in plasma scavenges nitric oxide which is an important vasodilator of the renal medulla (the part of the kidney that works the hardest).
-This results in renal ischemia and acute tubular injury or necrosis.
-The hemoglobin that is filtered into urine also gets taken up by the renal tubules.
-Within the tubules, free iron can be liberated resulting in free radical injury.
-You can actually see the hemoglobin within the tubules in patients with severe intravascular hemolysis and it is called a hemoglobinuric nephropathy (heme is toxic to tubules, causing oxidant injury, and also scavenges nitric oxide, an important vasodilator in the renal medulla).
+It results in tissue injury (through initiating oxidant injury and scavenging the important protective vasodilator and platelet inhibitor, nitric oxide), inciting inflammation and triggering thrombosis (heme and hemoglobin bind to toll-like receptor 4 on cells, inciting a similar inflammatory response to lipopolysaccharide from gram negative bacteria).
+In the kidney, heme/hemoglobin can result in acute kidney injury, which is multifactorial and due to ischemic injury from nitric oxide scavenging and the direct toxic effects of heme.
+You can actually see the hemoglobin within the tubules in patients with severe intravascular hemolysis and it is called a hemoglobinuric nephropathy.
+Endothelial dysfunction from heme can result in vasoconstriction and decreased blood flow to organs (including the kidney), compounding tissue injury and immunothrombosis (Sundd et al 2019).
 Therefore, the presence of intravascular hemolysis in an animal with a hemolytic anemia usually indicates a poorer prognosis.

 In vivo versus in vitro hemolysis